 Then again, I find the greatest indignation is not from people directly affected by a piece of writing, but from third parties, aghast by proxy, on the behalf of people they assume must be done wrong by this or that piece of writing.
 The Ross obituary does not mention, and history may not record, what Cecille Shawn felt about Ross's relationship with her husband—which, after 50 years, you imagine she knew about—or the book.

 It's almost as if many people—but not all—have an allergy to candor, so much that they have to express it when given the opportunity.

-I always say, the reason most people can't write is not because they can't string words together, though that's a factor, but rather they draw away from expressing frank truths that make for good writing.
+As I always say, the reason most people can't write is not because they can't string words together, though that's a factor, but because they draw away from expressing the frank truths that make for good writing.
 They are more worried about this or that acquaintance than about the most important person, the reader.

 Though not everyone shies away hard realities.

 When I finished Ross's obituary, I turned to LaMotta's, and in it, he summarized perfectly what I had been thinking reading the strong, in my view unfair, reactions to Lillian Ross.
 The Martin Scorcesse movie that made LaMotta famous to a new generation, "Raging Bull," was a masterpiece, but certainly did not paint the violent, abusive fighter in a positive light.
 Nor did LaMotta expect it to.